In response to the coronavirus public health emergency, Cornerstone Center remains closed until June 15.

 First and foremost, thank you for your patience and greatly appreciated support during these unprecedented times.
 It is the goal of Cornerstone to remain forthcoming with information to the families and staff as we transition from a stay at home order to the gradual reopening of businesses.
 As the city of St. Louis develops plans for phase 1 of reopening of businesses, Cornerstone remains committed to the safety of families and staff.

-In consideration of everyone’s patience and love for Cornerstone and in conjunction with funding awarded to Cornerstone from the CARES act, we want to notify ALL families beginning April 20, 2020 tuition is suspended until the date of reopening.
-We WILL continue to pay staff during the closure.
-For the families that paid toward current tuition between the weeks of March 23-April 13, you will receive a credit on your account awaiting you at reopening.
-Families who may wish to donate money to Cornerstone in lieu of tuition may contact Dani Smith, Director of Development at email@example.com.
+For the families that paid toward tuition between the weeks of March 23-April 13, you will receive a credit on your account awaiting you at reopening.
+Families who may wish to donate money to Cornerstone in lieu of tuition may contact Dani Smith, Director of Development at email@example.com

 At Home Resources

-And finally, since we have not been in school during the stay-at-home order, our teachers have been unable to developmental screenings on their normal.
+Since we have not been in school for nearly 8 weeks, our teachers have been unable to complete developmental screenings on their normal schedule.
 We invite you to visit this site where you can complete a free Ages and Stages Questionnaire (ASQ-3) for your child.
 If you have access to a printer or can save and send us the results that would be helpful.
 If not, it will at least help you to see where your child is currently.

 As always: Stay Healthy.
 Stay Safe.

 If you have any questions, please contact Toni at firstname.lastname@example.org.